VitaZheltyakov/phaser-arcade-circles-plugin/README.md

 * Circle vs. Circle collision
 * Circle vs. Rectangle collision
 * Circle-body debug render
+* function distanceBetweenCenters()
+* function angleBetweenCenters()

 The plugin does not reduce the performance of arcade physics.
 The plugin is easy to use.
-It does not add new functions, but merely extends existing.
+There is no need to use the new functions.

 ### How to add a plugin